moby/moby/docs/security/trust/content_trust.md

 $ docker pull someimage@sha256:d149ab53f8718e987c3a3024bb8aa0e2caadf6c0328f1d9d850b2a2a67f2819a
 ```

 Trust for an image tag is managed through the use of signing keys.
+A key set is
+created when an operation using content trust is first invoked.
 Docker's content
-trust makes use four different keys:
+trust makes use of four different keys:

 | Key                 | Description                                                                                                                                                                                                                                                                                                                                                                         |
 |---------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|